HOME

 History

 LESTA, Learn English / Spanish Through the Arts, was created by Cyndi Turtledove in 2004, when she returned from 18 years of teaching ESL, Spanish and Theatre Arts in MEXICO (1986 – 2004).
-She began by integrating her university ESL Teacher Training students with her ESL Handicapped students in wheelchairs.
+She integrated her university ESL Teacher Training students with her ESL Handicapped students in wheelchairs.
 Her student teachers at CAM (Centro de Actualizacion del Magisterio – Staff Development Center - under the Sinaloa Secretary of Public Education) produced 7 original ESL shows with these Handicapped students, receiving many wonderful articles in Mazatlan newspapers.

-'ACTION GAMES… 101 Fun Ways to Learn English Grammar' - Cyndi’s action oriented Conversation ESL games book, was published in 1993 in Mexico D.F. by Editorial Delti, and has been used throughout Mexico by ESL teachers there, as well as in language programs to teach Spanish, French and German in D.F.
+'ACTION GAMES… 101 Fun Ways to Learn English Grammar' - Cyndi’s action oriented Conversation ESL games book, was published in 1993- 2004 in Mexico D.F. by Editorial Delti, and has been used throughout Mexico by ESL teachers there, as well as in language programs to teach Spanish, French and German in D.F.
 ISBN#: 968-6820-14-0.
 Visit Website >>

-In 2006 – 2007 Cyndi began to base the LESTA Bilingual Musical Theatre program of classes at THPRD’s Cedar Hills Rec Center in Beaverton.
-Working with children ages 6-11 Cyndi wrote and produced "La Trompa del Elefante", "Hotel Buena Vista", "Los Cangrejos", "Los Gatos" and "Sponge Bob y Los Vaqueros en España" for their regular semester and summer camp courses.
-And each semester a new BMT course is offered to the public, with special scholarships for Latinos/Hispanics.
+In 2006 Cyndi began to base the LESTA Bilingual Musical Theatre program of classes at THPRD’s Cedar Hills Rec Center in Beaverton.
+And in August 2007, LESTA received its IRS NON-PROFIT status.
+Working with children ages 6-11 Cyndi wrote and produced "La Trompa del Elefante", "Hotel Buena Vista", "Los Cangrejos", "Los Gatos", "Sponge Bob y Los Vaqueros en España", and "Ardillas Mias - A Squirrel's Tale", for school year + summer camp courses.

-LESTA’s roots go back to Action Arts Foundation, a non-profit corporation in Portland during the 1980’s, where Cyndi as Artistic Director developed alcohol and drug abuse theatre projects, receiving funding from the Oregon Dept. of Humanities, the National Endowment for the Humanities, Rose Tucker Charitable Trust and the then Metropolitan Arts Commission, to produce Charles Deemer’s "The Genie in the Bottle" , a cultural history of alcohol use.
+LESTA’s roots go back to Action Arts Foundation, a non-profit theatre organization which Cyndi founded in Portland during the 1980’s, where she as Artistic Director, developed alcohol and drug abuse theatre projects, receiving funding from the Oregon Dept. of Humanities, the National Endowment for the Humanities, Rose Tucker Charitable Trust and the then Metropolitan Arts Commission, to produce playwright Charles Deemer’s "The Genie in the Bottle" , a cultural history of alcohol use.
 Action Arts Foundation also created projects for The Chemical People and the Oregon Nurses Association unions.
-Other LESTA roots include Synthaxis Theatre Company (1972-1977) with its unique "Theatre Tools in the Schools" program in the Pasadena Unified School District.
+Other LESTA roots include Synthaxis Theatre Company (1972-1977),

 Return to top >>